pkar/Audy/README.md

 Audy
 ================

 Deploying Audy with Meteor on Heroku.
-Live jam sessions.

 Initial Steps